frameworkjet/FrameworkJet/README.md

 ## Server-side
 ### Routing, Controllers and Templating
 The names of the controllers and the Twig templates must be chosen according to the routes defined inside */Config/Router.php*.
-For example, if we define the route:
+For example, if we have a route:
 ```
 'example-first-page' => [Router::GET, 'example\FirstPage'],
 ```